OrionCummings/Aries/Aries Visual Studio Code Extension/ari/README.md

-# ari README
+# Aries

-This is the README for your extension "ari".
-After writing up a brief description, we recommend including the following sections.
+Aries is a statically-typed imperative programming language inspired by C and Rust.

 ## Features